bbmokhtari/django-translations/docs/reference/utils.rst

    Return the dissected info of a lookup.

-   Dissects the lookup and returns comprehensive information about it, like what relations does it follow, what field name and field lookup does it contain and whether the field is translatable or not.
+   Dissects the lookup and returns comprehensive information about it, like what relations does it follow, what field name and supplementary lookup does it contain and whether the field is translatable or not.

    :param model: The model which the lookup acts on.
    :type model: type(~django.db.models.Model)